 - Playing the market – use the expertise (and wealth) you’ve gained as an investment manager to invest and manage a portfolio of your own

 Inspired to pursue a career in investment management?
-Check out live graduate schemes in this sought-after sector and kick-start your journey.
+Browse graduate jobs in this sought-after sector and kick-start your journey.